What’s the average pay for a speech–language pathologist?

 What's the national average pay for an SLP?

-NOTE: Don’t stop here.
-It’s tempting take this number and run with it, but this statistic collapses too many job types into one—including 1099 with W2, and salaried roles with pay-per-visit roles.
+NOTE: This statistic collapses too many job types into one—including 1099 with W2, and salaried roles with pay-per-visit roles.
 For that reason, this is a pretty meaningless number.

 Adjust down if you’re early in your career and up if you’re more experienced.
 For example, if you’ve worked fewer than 3 years, the median is actually $54,909.
 If you’ve worked over 28 years, the median is $83,000.
 (1)